Office of Student Persistence Research

 1) Coordinated & intentional outcomes assessment contributes to a culture of evidence by promoting collaboration and critical feedback.
 We work with co-curricular programs to catalog strategies for assessment and develop an institutional memory around what works.
 This requires ongoing collaboration to share information and know-how.
 We champion collaboration to avoid reinventing the wheel or wasting time & resources developing new measures that may or may not measure learning.

 2) Data-driven decision making contributes to a culture of evidence when data products are timely and insights are shared in a meaningful way.
 It takes effort and collaboration with stakeholders to cultivate actionable data.
 We don't just hand-off data and say "ta-dah."
 We keep stakeholders involved and our process transparent.
-Review the Diversity Posters for 2018.

 3) Rigorous applied research bridges the divide between research and practice and contributes to a culture of evidence wherein program improvements and policy recommendations are based on statistically and practically significant outcomes.
 We use our specialized knowledge of co-curricular programs and students at Nevada to focus attention on outcomes of consequence or practical significance in addition to statistical significance.
+See our work on the Sexual Conduct and Campus Safety Surveys or more recently the Campus Climate Survey.

 4) Scholarly leadership contributes to a culture of evidence by elevating the work of professionals the Division of Student Services from practice to influence.
 We are uniquely positioned to articulate the student voice and integrate student experiences in to the practices and theories that inform the administration of higher education.
-This is a new initiative for Student Service professionals to pursue in 2016-2017.
-We are excited to drive this initiative forward.
-Check out our collaboration blog.